cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/02-ERD/ERD.rst

 Recursive relationships
 -----------------------

-Relationships can be between an entity and itself.
+Relationships can exist between an entity and itself.
 This is frequently useful, especially in modeling hierarchical relationships.
 In our fictional computer company, each employee (except for the head of the company) has a supervisor, who is another employee.
 This is easily modeled as a one-to-many relationship connecting **employee** to **employee**:

 .. image:: recursive_relationship.svg